Group of five smiling students

 I am feeling harassed by fellow members of my community because of my political views.
 What can I do?

 We encourage all members of our community: administrators, faculty, staff, and students to respect the differing opinions and perspectives of our community.
 Our mission as an educational institution challenges all of us to share our perspectives and opinions from a place of humility.
-None of us are the sole owners of the truth, and we all have things to learn and grow from each other.
+None of us are the sole owners of the truth, and we all have things to learn from each other.
 This shared growth cannot occur if there isn’t an authentic acceptance that it is OK for others to have different opinions and perspectives.
 Our community suffers when we approach interactions with others who differ from us as a competitive one, where we want to convince the “other side” that our perspective is the right one.

 Free speech & Speakers on campus